How many hours per week do you spend on your salon’s Instagram?

 When you’ve converted your Instagram profile to a business profile, you’ll get access to additional buttons that allow people to e-mail your salon, get directions to your salon address, call, or access your online scheduler.

-Now, whether you can get such a link will depend on the salon software you use for online bookings.
+Whether you can get such a link will depend on the salon software you use for online bookings.
 If you’re using Mangomint, you’ll find this link on your staff member’s profile (see my screenshot below).

 Category